The History & State of Marriage Equality in the US

 In 1950, Mattachine Foundation was founded by Harry Hay as the nation’s gay rights group in Los Angeles.
 The purpose was to improve the lives of the LGBTQ community.

 A few years later, in 1969, the Stonewall Riots took place.
-According to the sources, this Stonewall Uprising played a role in starting a vigorous gay rights movement in the USA and the rest of the world.
+According to the sources, the Stonewall Uprising played a role in starting a vigorous gay rights movement in the USA and the rest of the world.

-In 1977, the Supreme Court came out with the ruling that Renée Richards, a transgender woman, has the right to play the United States Open tennis tournament.
+In 1977, the Supreme Court came out with the ruling that Renée Richards, a transgender woman, has the right to play in the United States Open tennis tournament.
 Such power was a great way of providing human rights to the LGBTQ community.
 Sooner in 1978, Harvey Milk, an openly gay man, gained a seat in American public office.

 In 1992, Bill Clinton came up with the “Don’t Ask, Don’t Tell” (DADT) policy giving gay men and women the right to serve in the military without disclosing their identity.
 The policy was not supported by the community and was repealed in 2011.